+End lease agreements between two parties can be complicated.
 As we head towards the end of the year, we move our attention to a topic most South Africans have had to deal with at some point in their lives.
-Lease agreements.
+How to end lease agreements.
 Like any relationship, tenants and landlords may start off thinking the world of each other, but something as simple as a noise complaint or late payment can bring the moonshine and roses to an end.

 - Check the notice period.
 This should be outlined in your lease agreement.